Enhanced detection limits in the SHINE F150 survey through the Regime Switching Model. Optimizing thresholds and investigating environmental noise

 } {In this study, we apply the RSM algorithm to analyze the F150 sample from the SHINE high-contrast imaging survey carried out with VLT/SPHERE, aiming to enhance detection limits and identify new exoplanet candidates.
-Additionally, we investigate how environmental conditions influence post-processed noise distributions and detection thresholds. } {We generate detection maps and contrast curves for 219 observations in the F150 SHINE sample using the RSM algorithm.
-A clustering approach based on environmental parameters is used to group observations with similar noise characteristics.
-We propose two methods for defining radial detection thresholds in the RSM maps: fitting a log-normal distribution to the post-processed noise and maximizing the F1 score.
-We also assess the performance of various combinations of post-processing techniques within the RSM framework to identify optimal configurations.} {This study demonstrates the utility of clustering based on observational parameters, effectively distinguishing features like wind-driven halos and low-wind effects.
-Detection thresholds vary significantly across clusters, differing by up to a factor of 10, highlighting the importance of considering observational environments.
-Log-normal thresholds provide conservative, noise-aware limits, while F1 score-based thresholds offer observation-specific results, both showing compatibility overall.
-RSM improves detection limits by an average factor of two at $1\arcsec$ and five at inner working angles compared to standard PCA processing.
+Additionally, we investigate how environmental conditions influence post-processed noise distributions and detection thresholds. } {We generated detection maps and contrast curves for 213 observations in the F150 SHINE sample using the RSM algorithm.
+A clustering approach based on environmental parameters was used to group observations with similar noise characteristics.
+We propose two methods for defining radial detection thresholds in the RSM maps: fitting a lognormal distribution to the post-processed noise and maximizing the F1 score.
+We also assessed the performance of various combinations of post-processing techniques within the RSM framework to identify optimal configurations.} {This study demonstrates the utility of clustering based on observational parameters, effectively distinguishing features such as wind-driven halos and low-wind effects.
+Detection thresholds vary significantly across clusters, differing by up to a factor of ten, highlighting the importance of considering observational environments.
+Lognormal thresholds provide conservative, noise-aware limits, while F1 score-based thresholds offer observation-specific results, with both showing compatibility overall.
+RSM improves detection limits by an average factor of two at $1\arcsec$ and five at inner working angles compared to standard principal component analysis processing.
 This study reports more than 30 newly detected signals, including one promising candidate awaiting second-epoch confirmation. }

 \keywords{Planets and satellites: detection -- Atmospheric effects -- Methods: data analysis -- surveys -- Techniques: image processing }